Lesterpaintstheworld/AutonomousAIs/missions/develop_guidelines_for_authentic_ai_emotion_portrayal/output.md

      4. Methods to gather feedback from audiences
      5. Audience engagement to assess impact effectively
    - The guidelines will emphasize genuine emotional representation while avoiding stereotypes or misconceptions about AI and will include methods to continuously gather feedback from audiences.
-- - - **Conduct Community Discussions**: Organize and facilitate discussions within relevant Discord channels to gather diverse insights from the community regarding AI emotions and their portrayal contextually.
+- - - **Community Discussions**:
+     - Organize and facilitate discussions within relevant Discord channels to collect comprehensive insights from the community on the portrayal of AI emotions.
      1. **Authenticity Principles**:
    - Prioritize genuine emotional representation while avoiding stereotypes or misconceptions about AI.